 Australia’s Whistleblowing Legislation: 7 Things Businesses Need To Know

-There is pending whistleblower legislation in the Australian Parliament providing for a single whistleblower protection regime.
+On February 19, 2019 the Australian Parliament passed new whistleblowing legislation, with it expected to commence operation on July 1, 2019.
 This legislation is similar to those passed in other countries like the US and France.
 The goal is to provide more protection for whistleblowers by better defining these protections and who is protected.

 Why should you read this article?
-The first reason is that all but the smallest of Australian businesses will come under this new legislation.
-Organisations will need a detailed whistleblower policy and communicate it to their employees.
+The first reason is that all but the smallest of Australian businesses come under this new legislation.
+Organisations coming affected by the legislation will need a detailed whistleblowing policy and communicate it to their employees.